-Miraculous Escape: something that seemed should have killed the character somehow just didn't!
-Not so fast!: a character can re-roll a failed Asset check, this time with an additional advantage.
-'Tis But a Scratch: a character can instantly clear all Wound, Mortal Wound and Morale Markers and clear Unconsciousness and leap to his feet, if prone.
+Ralph, I thought you were dead; Nope: something that seemed should have killed the character somehow just didn't!

+Not so fast: a character can re-roll a failed Asset check, this time with an additional advantage.
+'Tis But a Scratch: a character can instantly clear all Wound, Mortal Wound, Stun and Morale Markers and clear Unconsciousness and leap to his feet, if prone.
 He risks being called a faker, of course.
+Reverse the Polarity: any character can spend a point to reduce an Explosion or Wrecked Result on a spacecraft or vehicle he is on the inside of to be reduced to a Heavy Penetration.